Topical Steroid Withdrawals and Steroid Phobia

 And you’ve got to ask yourself why?

 Let us use eczema sufferers for an example.
-Anyone can google “is there a permanent cure for eczema?”
+Google “is there a permanent cure for eczema?”
 And the answer is no, there is not a permanent cure for eczema.
-It is an ongoing skin condition that will flare up on and off through one’s life.
+It is an ongoing skin condition that will flare-up on and off through one’s life.

-So, with that in mind are the risks of prolonged use of steroids worth it if that’s what’s recommended by dermatologists to “manage” a lifelong skin condition like eczema?
-Or have them prescribe you a stronger potency steroid to treat your flare ups because your skin's gotten used to what you’ve already been using?
+So, with that in mind are the risks of prolonged use of topical steroids worth it if that is what is recommended by dermatologists to “manage” a lifelong skin condition like eczema?
+Or have them prescribe you a stronger potency steroid to treat your flare-ups because your skin's gotten used to what you’ve been using?

 As quoted by the non-for-profit National Eczema Society in the UK "TS (topical steroids) are used to treat or prevent flare-ups, but are NOT a cure for eczema.
 Occasionally people can become allergic to the cream.
 Using large amounts of TS can thin the skin and the steroid may be absorbed into the bloodstream.
 Babies and children can be treated with TS, but their delicate skin is more likely to absorb steroid and therefore only milder TS should be used.
 If enough TS is absorbed, it acts like a steroid medicine taken orally as a tablet or by injection: it can suppress the body’s natural production of corticosteroid causing health problems.
 Prolonged use of strong TS can result in TSW (topical steroid withdrawal)".